-- Child development associate teacher: This permit requires a minimum of 12 semester units of coursework, including at least 3 units in child/human growth and development, child and family relations, and programs/curriculum, as well as at least 50 days of instructional experience in a child care program.
+- Child development associate teacher: This child development permit requires a minimum of 12 semester units of coursework, including at least 3 units in child/human growth and development, child and family relations, and programs/curriculum, as well as at least 50 days of instructional experience in a child care program.
 Alternatively, a Child Development Associate (CDA) credential can substitute the coursework and experience requirements.
 Child development associate teachers can supervise CDP assistants and aides.

 - Child development teacher: The teacher permit level requires applicants to complete 16 semester units in general education and 175 days of experience or hold an associate degree or higher in early childhood education or child development and have three-semester units of field experience.
 Individuals with a child development teacher permit can supervise aides, assistants, and associate teachers.

 - Child development master teacher: In addition to instructing and caring for children in a child care and development program, a master teacher can coordinate the curriculum and staff development.
-This permit requires 16 semesters in general education, six units in a specialization like infant and toddler care or child health, 2 units in adult supervision coursework, and 350 days of experience.
+This child development permit requires 16 semesters in general education, six units in a specialization like infant and toddler care or child health, 2 units in adult supervision coursework, and 350 days of experience.
 Alternatively, individuals could also complete a baccalaureate degree, 12 semesters of relevant coursework, and 3 semester units of supervised field experience.
 Master teachers can supervise teachers, associates, assistants, and aides.